-TO: Public Planning Committee VIA: Chris Yates, Interim Director of Community Development FROM: Missy Luick, Senior Planner CC: Shawn Colin, AICP, Senior Advisor to the Town Manager CC: Teri Lewis, AICP, Deputy Community Development Director DATE: October 7, 2021 SUBJECT: Resolution to Authorize Submission of Town Pathway Projects into the Beaufort County Connects: Bicycle and Pedestrian Plan 2021
+TO: Town Council VIA: Marc Orlando, ICMA~CM, Town Manager VIA: Chris Yates, Interim Community Development Director FROM: Missy Luick, Senior Planner CC: Shawn Colin, AICP, Senior Advisor to the Town Manager CC: Teri Lewis, AICP, Deputy Community Development Director DATE: November 22, 2021 SUBJECT: Resolution to Authorize Submission of Town Pathway Projects into the Beaufort County Connects: Bicycle and Pedestrian Plan 2021

-Recommendation: Approval of a Resolution to authorize submission of Town Pathway Projects currently in the CIP or adopted plans to be included in the Beaufort County Connects: Bicycle and Pedestrian Plan 2021 (Attachment 1).
+Recommendation: Public Planning Committee recommends approval of a Resolution to authorize submission of Town Pathway Projects currently in the CIP or adopted plans to be included in the Beaufort County Connects: Bicycle and Pedestrian Plan 2021 (Attachment 1).

-Summary: If the resolution is approved, the Resolution would be submitted to the Beaufort County Council and Town Pathway Projects will be included in the Beaufort County Connects: Bicycle and Pedestrian Plan 2021.
+Summary: Adoption of the resolution serves as the Town's official request to Beaufort County to incorporate the lists of identified Town projects into the Beaufort County Connects: Bicycle and Pedestrian Plan 2021.